Osborne faces limited budget options

 That would be the first change to the central bank's remit since 2003, when it was switched from the task of targeting 2.5 percent inflation on the RPIX measure of price growth.

-Analysts note the Bank is already flexible in the way it implements its inflation remit, having failed to meet the 2 percent target for more than three years.
+Analysts note the BoE is already flexible in the way it implements its inflation remit, having failed to meet the 2 percent target for more than three years.

 And Adam Marshall, the BCC's policy director, stresses the need to control inflation, with firms that import raw materials and components suffering in particular from sterling weakness.